 I have an upcoming in-person appointment scheduled but do not feel comfortable coming to the office.
 Can I switch to a telehealth visit?

-Yes, please call the provider you are scheduled with to discuss options for a telehealth visit.
+Yes, please call the office of the medical staff member you are scheduled to see to discuss telehealth options.

 I have been exposed to someone with suspected or confirmed COVID-19.
 May I still come to my appointment?